mozsearch/mozsearch/CONTRIBUTING.md

 Please file bugs in [Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?product=Webtools&component=Searchfox).
-We do not accept bug reports on Github (and the issues tab is disabled for this reason).
+We do not accept bug reports on GitHub (and the issues tab is disabled for this reason).

 ## Submitting patches